 4.4.1.
 In the event that an employee has elected to stay home, reporting of employee attendance will be monitored by each manager and absence from work by employees who elect not to attend will be recorded as follows:

 - sick day, in the event the employee has followed normal procedures for reporting illness such as notification prior to start of work and preparedness to provide appropriate documentation.

 4.4.2.
 A leave of absence for personal reasons with pay, in extenuating personal circumstances, may be granted at the discretion of the employees direct supervisor/manager.
 Commuting distance alone, to the College, will not normally qualify as extenuating circumstance for the purpose of 4.4.1.

 4.5.1.
 College administrators will designate and determine those employees performing essential services during any interruption to the normal business operation.
 Such services are contingent upon the nature of the interruption and the employees required to secure and ensure the safety and well-being of persons within College buildings and upon College property, as well as the safety of the College property itself.
 The so designated employees are required to report for work even if the closure of the College is announced prior to the start of a scheduled day or shift.

 Examples of employees performing essential services may include, but is not limited to the following:

-- Public Safety - security and parking information;
+- Public Safety - security;

 - IT Service - until auto attendant and other information devices are activated;